The Point Loma String Project is a three-level string program that mentors university students as they teach local elementary students.

 - Name the parts of his/her instrument

-- Be able to play basic scales (A, E, D, & G Major Scales)
+- Be able to play basic scales (A, E, D, and G major scales)

 - Demonstrate correct position while resting and playing

-- Sight read a short piece (this includes clapping the rhythm and naming the notes)
+- Sight read a short piece (including clapping the rhythm and naming the notes)

 - Accurately recognize and execute dynamics and bow direction

-- Sight read a short piece in a time signature other than 4/4 (this includes clapping the rhythm and naming the notes with sharps and flats)
+- Sight read a short piece in a time signature other than 4/4 (including clapping the rhythm and naming the notes with sharps and flats)

-- Identify given key signatures and explain their impact on the music and finger position
+- Identify given key signatures and explain their effect on the music and finger position

 - Demonstrate ability to play with another part

-*if you are new to the String Project and believe that your student may be able to start in either the intermediate or advanced class, please email email@example.com to schedule an assessment
+*If you are new to the string project and believe your student may be able to start in the advanced class, please email email@example.com to schedule an assessment.

-Registration is open to all students ages 7 years and older.
+Registration is open to all students age seven and older.
 We are unable to accept students after classes start.

 The cost of this program is $375 for the academic year.
 This covers teacher stipend and program costs.

-Each student is required to bring his or her own instrument (violin, viola, and cello) to every class.
+Each student is required to bring his/her own instrument (violin, viola, and cello) to every class.
 This program does not currently provide instruments.